 Section 230(12) provides that an aggrieved party may make an application to the Tribunal in the event of any grievances with respect to the takeover offer of companies other than listed companies in such manner as may be prescribed and the Tribunal may, on application, pass such order as it may deem fit.
-[This sub-section is notified on $3^{\rm rd}$ February, 2020.]
+[This subsection is yet to be notified.]